ccxt/ccxt/wiki/FAQ.md

 ## When will you add the support for an exchange requested in the Issues?

 Again, we can't promise on the dates for adding this or that exchange, due to reasons outlined above.
-The answer will always remain the same: _"as soon as we can"_.
+The answer will always remain the same: _as soon as we can_.

 ## What's your progress on adding the feature `foo` that was requested earlier?
 How do you do implementing exchange `bar`?